sensorial-systems/is-tree/README.md

 ### is-tree

-Derive everything into a tree featured with multi-type visitors for tree iterators and relative access.
+Convert everything into a tree structure that supports multi-type visitors for tree iterators and relative access.

 ### Fully-featured example